ashique-thaha/Bug-Bounty-Notes/Recon checklist.md

 - [ ] fuzz the post data of the parameter using `wfuzz` #example7

+#### Credential stuffing
+- [ ] use breached password and usernames lists and use the github tool `breach-parse` to find credentials relating to specific domains.
 #### MISC
 - [ ] Use `Spiderfoot` to automate entire recon phase.